Is It Safe For Kids to Use Tor Browser?

 On the other side, the Tor browser has been made a popular choice by underground criminals and hackers trying to access the dark web.
 With such access to the dark web, such criminals can perform illegal trading and promote extremism.
 This, in the long run, has generated a lot of suspicion around the use of the Tor browser by ISPs and security agencies (like FBI).

-Is Tor Browser Safe To Use For Kids?
+Is Tor Browser Safe to Use for Kids?

 Since the Tor browser helps to protect user anonymity, its use by kids will be of a beneficial effect.
 However, this depends on how kids use it and their understanding of what the Tor browser and its network entail.

 You may advise your kids not to share their basic information or location on the internet for their protection.
-But they can still unintentionally share their location history when IP address is unconcealed.
+But they can still unintentionally share their location history when the IP address is unconcealed.
 Implementing the use of the Tor browser on your home computer or mobile gadgets will provide the needed privacy your kids need.

 However, protecting them through this means might also mean exposing them to some unavoidable dangers.
 That sometimes means monitoring and educating them on the use of tor browser such as providing information on websites (especially .onion sites) they shouldn’t visit.